Ianyliu/baseline-vs-blocked/README.md

 12. Using the Z-score average of all subects (two 1x 100 vectors), keep only values as required by ENIGMA Python package.

-We used data from https://figshare.com/articles/dataset/A_FreeSurfer_view_of_the_cortical_transcriptome_generated_from_the_Allen_Human_Brain_Atlas/1439749 which provided AHBA gene expression on DK atlas (only a few left regions plus all cortical regions).
-The genetic expression data was normalized using Z-score method (using mean and standard deviation of each ROI across all genes).
-The PTGS1 gene was selected based on literature review and domain knowledge.
+Data from https://figshare.com/articles/dataset/A_FreeSurfer_view_of_the_cortical_transcriptome_generated_from_the_Allen_Human_Brain_Atlas/1439749  provided AHBA gene expression on DK atlas (only a few left regions plus all cortical regions).
+The genetic expression data is normalized using Z-score method (using mean and standard deviation of each ROI across all genes).
+Here we demonstrate use with PTGS1.
 The Z-score of PTGS1 was visualized using ENIGMA and Spearman’s rank correlation was calculated.